Bizub History, Family Crest & Coats of Arms

 Bizub Spelling Variations

 Bizub has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Many variations of the name Bizub have been found, including Bishop, Bisshop, Bisshope, Bishope, Bishoppe and many more.
+Many variations of the name Bizub have been found, including Bishop, Bisshop, Bisshope, Bishope, Bishoppe, Bischoppe and many more.

 Early Notables of the Bizub family (pre 1700)